 Dew point/humidity levels are set to avoid mold growth and damage to the building structure.

 In the future, if a readily available, Standard air testing method for Trichloramine is developed and a Trichloramine or other Contaminant threshold can be determined, then it is the recommendation that the MAHC adopt such an action threshold for air quality.
 Additionally, based on the air data threshold set, a threshold should also be re-evaluated or revised for combined chlorine compounds in water to minimize production and off-gassing of the volatile chloramines.
-In the interim, biomonitoring for Trichloramines can be effectively accomplished by training pool operators to be on alert for the distinctive chloramine odor and eye and lung irritation it causes.
+Although subjective and highly variable, in the interim, biomonitoring for Trichloramines may be accomplished by training pool operators to be on alert for the distinctive chloramine odor and eye and lung irritation it causes.
 Since the odor threshold for Trichloramine is ~0.1 mg/m3 and, as illustrated above, health symptoms start happening around 0.3-0.5 mg/m3, odor monitoring can generally work well as an early warning system.
 It was recognized by the MAHC that secondary treatment (e.g., ozone, U.V.) could help to reduce the amount of off-gassing of DBPs and therefore would need less volumes of outside air to dilute the concentration of these chemicals in the air.
 Basic treatment includes the use of Chlorine or bromine and Standard filtration and will require a certain amount of outside air per aquatic venue type.
 UV/Ozone or other technology that is used to aid in the reduction of DBPs could reduce the amount of outside air required.
 The efficacy of UV and ozone are well documented for their effect on biological Contaminants but the photochemistry taking place is a different reaction for Disinfection versus controlling combined chlorine concentrations.
 Further research is needed to determine the effectiveness of UV and ozone on destroying DBPs or creating new DBPs before they can be considered in the design of an air handling system.
 Guidance is included in the MAHC for the use of UV and ozone for Disinfection.
 It is unknown at this time if the parameters for the equipment to achieve Disinfection will also result in the reduction of DBPs.
 The initial draft of the MAHC Ventilation and Air Quality Module included discussion of fresh air requirements for facilities utilizing UV and ozone, which allowed for a reduction in the amount of fresh air required for ventilation compared with basic water treatment.
 However, until the efficacy of these technologies in reducing DBP formation can be established, and parameters can be set in which any installation of these technologies can meet minimum requirements, we cannot include these technologies as a method to reduce fresh air requirements.
 Such information should be considered when efficacy data become available.
 For future development of minimum performance requirements for UV and ozone, one should consider dose as a function of concentration and contact time.
 Many systems are designed for full flow treatment but contact time is very limited.
 These minimum parameters might help to attain efficacy, but as noted, more research is required.
 Below are some proposed statements for use once system efficacy can be determined:

 The Design Professional may reduce the amount of fresh air with the use of UV or ozone if the Design Professional can demonstrate the efficacy of the system and have it validated by a third party.
 The system must achieve a X% reduction of Trichloramine in a single pass.

-The system must be designed to achieve at minimum, a dose of X at the highest and lowest flow rate the system would normally operate.
+The system must be designed to achieve at minimum, a UV dose of X at the highest and lowest flow rate the system would normally operate.